A Balkan Love Letter: The Making of a Tourism Powerhouse

 In this spirit, I offer the first of my Balkan Love Letters.
 I live in Sarajevo, Bosnia and Herzegovina, in the heart of the Southeastern European peninsula.
 In this series I will provide tips, places to visit, information about outfitters, local insight, and anything I can to make visiting here easier for readers.
 Consider this an open, but respectful, forum.
 Feel free to leave comments and questions—below—asking for travel advice.
 I will do my damnedest to incorporate your questions into upcoming letters.

-, Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, and Serbia were just names on a geography quiz.
+For years, Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, and Serbia were just names on a geography quiz.
 Or, worse, they were the answers to questions concerning dictatorial regimes or wars in the 1990s.
 No longer.
 Today, these countries represent the next frontier of European travel.
 The nations of the Western Balkans, presently and collectively, sit on a rare precipice in tourism: They are, for the most part, unsullied; they still cling to old-world traditions; their landscapes are crisscrossed with mountain ranges and rivers; the region hugs the Adriatic Sea; and it is still relatively undiscovered.

 The undiscovered part will change … soon.

 How do I know?
 I have been a travel writer the better part of 20 years.
 Depending on whom you ask, this is either impressive or depressing.
 Regardless, travel writers—who make a living at it—share one key trait: They can smell the winds of change and adjust to cater to the needs of publications.
 Today’s editors are looking for stories about the Balkans.